zzzprojects/learn-orm/tutorials/dapper-simplecrud/getting-started.md

 # Getting Started

-**Dapper.SimpleCRUD** is a small NuGet library that extends the `IDbConnection` interface which adds the basic CRUD operations to Dapper.
+**Dapper.SimpleCRUD** is a small NuGet library that extends the `IDbConnection` interface, which adds the basic CRUD operations to Dapper.
 It adds some generic utility methods to Dapper, and particularly CRUD operations become much simpler with **Dapper.SimpleCRUD**.

- - It uses smart defaults without using attributes is your classes, but you can also overrides the defaults as per your requirements.
+ - It uses smart defaults without using attributes is your classes, but you can also override the defaults as per your requirements.
- - By default, the `Id` property is used as a primary key, but you can use other property as a primary key by specifying an attribute.
+ - By default, the `Id` property is used as a primary key, but you can use other properties as a primary key by specifying an attribute.
- - By default, the table name is matching the class name, but you can use another table name by specifying an attribute.
+ - By default, the table name matches the class name, but you can use another table name by specifying an attribute.
- - Similarly, by default, the column name is matching the property name, but you can use another column name by specifying an attribute.
+ - Similarly, by default, the column name matches the property name, but you can use another column name by specifying an attribute.

 The following is the list of extension methods that are provided in **Dapper.SimpleCRUD**.